Cervical cancer

 In Northern Ireland the probability that a woman will develop cervical cancer before the age of 75 is about one in 138.

-Almost all cases of cervical cancer are caused by the human papilloma virus (HPV).
 HPV is a very common virus that can be passed on through any type of sexual contact with a man or a woman.

-There are more than 100 different types of HPV, many of which are harmless.
 Some types of HPV can cause abnormal changes to the cells of the cervix.
 This can eventually lead to cervical cancer.

-It's important to be aware that these infections are common.
+These infections are common.
 Most women who have them don't develop cervical cancer.

 Using condoms during sex offers some protection against HPV.
 But it can't always prevent infection, because the virus is also spread through skin-to-skin contact of the wider genital area.